 The system-specific configuration is stored in

-Set the system-specific configuration in the Magento Admin in your development (or Magento Commerce Cloud integration) system and write the configuration to
+Set the system-specific configuration in the Admin in your development (or Adobe Commerce on cloud infrastructure integration) system and write the configuration to

 env.php using the